chuckcscccl/rustlr/appendix.md

 This obviously unambiguous grammar is LL(5), but it's LR(0).
 That's right, no lookahead is needed even though the ambiguity between A and B is not resolved until an `x` or a `y` is read at the end.
-When an LR parser *shifts*, it is naturally *delaying* the decison as to which nonterminal symbol to reduce to.
+When an LR parser *shifts*, it is naturally *delaying* the decision as to which nonterminal symbol to reduce to.
 The LR(0) statemachine will keep both the A and B productions as candidates for reduction until something distinguishes them.
 Even if we were to replace c with a non-terminal: